BookingSync/bookingsync-api-docs/content/reference/endpoints/bookings_tags.md

 ## Overview

-This resource represents the Booking Tags that can be later associated with the [Bookings](/reference/endpoints/bookings/).
+This resource represents the Booking Tags that can be associated with the [Bookings](/reference/endpoints/bookings/).

 ### Parameters
 <ul class="nav nav-pills" role="tablist">